YC Faculty

 Biography

 Andy Alabran received his B.A. in Theater from the University of Massachusetts at Amherst and his M.F.A. in Acting from the American Conservatory Theater.
-He has over 19 years of experience as a teacher, director, producer, and performer in the theater.
-He has taught at the American Conservatory Theater Young Conservatory and Studio, California Shakespeare Theater, Oakland School for the Arts, 826 Valencia (Tenderloin), Voice One, Mission High, Burton High School, and Hayward High School.
-He has performed with Theatre First, the Shotgun Players, and Killing My Lobster.
+He is a teacher, director, and performer.
+He has taught at the American Conservatory Theater Young Conservatory and Studio, California Shakespeare Theater, Oakland School for the Arts, 826 Valencia (Tenderloin), Voice One, Stagebridge, Mission High, Burton High School, and Hayward High School.
+He was the Voice and Speech coach for Y.C. productions: Begets and Wolves.
+He directed the Y.C.
+Actor’s Ensemble productions: Electra, The Glass Menagerie, Discovering Beckett, and The Importance of Being Earnest.
+He has performed with Theatre First, Shotgun Players, and Killing My Lobster.
 A current company member of the Shotgun Players since 2000, his acting credits include Woyzeck, The Death of Meyerhold, A Seagull in the Hamptons, Truffaldino Says No (world premiere), and Mother Courage.
 He served as Creative Director with San Francisco’s premiere sketch comedy group Killing My Lobster.
-With KML, he also performed, wrote, directed, taught, and produced where credits included The Shakespeare Bug (world premiere), The Whole Megillah, KML Plays with Beckett (at A.C.T.), and Patronizes the Arts.

 Robert Allen